Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Periodic center manifolds for classical DDEs

-For this specific combination of $X$, $T_0$ and $A_0$, the abstract duality structure can be constructed explicitly, see \cite[Section II.5]{Diekmann1995}.
+where the accent denotes the derivative with respect to the state.
+For this specific combination of $X$, $T_0$ and $A_0$, the abstract duality structure can be constructed explicitly, see \cite[Section II.5]{Diekmann1995} or \cite[Section 2.4]{Bosschaert2020} for a rather compact introduction.
 We only summarize here the basic results that are needed for the upcoming (sub)sections.